 By Bus: From Riga (Latvia), you can take a cheap bus to St. Petersburg.
 It takes about 11 hours.

-Give some thought to where you want to go in Russia and why.
+Give some thought to where you want to go to Russia and why.
 While Moscow and St. Petersburg are the obvious options, there are so many other places you can discover if you take a bit more time to find them.
-Check out this guide to the best student cities in Russia for fun travel; or check out these other popular travel destinations in Russia.
 If you’re traveling in the winter, consider going to a warmer area of Russia, unless you truly believe you’re ready to battle the famous Russian winter.

-Budget Travel: I don’t have to tell you that budget travel can be more difficult than the kind where you can buy convenience and simplicity.
+Budget Travel: Budget travel can be more difficult than the kind where you can buy convenience and simplicity.
 The good news, however, is that it is very possible to travel through Russia on a budget.
-Check out these Russia budget travel tips before you go.

 Language: One of the best ways to make your trip to Russia (or anywhere, really) easier is to learn some Russian words and phrases before you go.
-If you want to travel in Russia longer, go to remote regions, or just get to know the country & culture better, I would suggest learning the alphabet and taking some additional Russian language lessons.
+If you want to travel in Russia longer, go to remote regions, or just get to know the country & culture better, you may want to learn the alphabet and taking some additional Russian language lessons.